gvpm/templateStoreApi/README.md

 }
 ```

-Operation can be either "add" or "remove"
+Operation can be either "add" or "remove" or "pay"

-Response:
+Response to "add" or "remove":
 ```json
 {
     "id": "59bf09b1767fc04886fac6b5",